scverse/scvi-tools/docs/api/user.md

 ## Model hub

 We have a hub for pre-trained `scvi-tools` models that is hosted on [huggingface](https://huggingface.co/models).
-Users can download pre-trained `scvi-tools` models (and datasets) from this platform using the functionality that `scvi-tools` provides.
+Using the functionality that `scvi-tools` provides, users can download pre-trained `scvi-tools` models (and datasets) from this platform, and model generators can upload their own pre-trained `scvi-tools` models to this platform.

 ```{eval-rst}
 .. currentmodule:: scvi